Abdelrahman2610/Student-Score-Prediction/README.md

 # Student Score Prediction

 This repository contains the implementation of a machine learning project focused on predicting student exam scores using the Student Performance Factors dataset from Kaggle (https://www.kaggle.com/datasets/lainguyn123/student-performance-factors).
-The project demonstrates data cleaning, visualization, and modeling techniques, including linear regression, polynomial regression, and feature experimentation.
+The project demonstrates advanced data cleaning, visualization, and modeling techniques, including linear regression, polynomial regression, and feature experimentation with categorical encoding.

 ## Project Overview

 **Task**: Build a predictive model for student exam scores based on study hours and other features.
 **Dataset**: StudentPerformanceFactors.csv (sourced from Kaggle, not included in the repository due to size).
 **Objectives**:
-- Clean and preprocess the dataset.
+- Clean and preprocess the dataset, including handling missing values with imputation.
-- Visualize relationships between features (e.g., Hours Studied vs. Exam Score).
+- Visualize relationships between features (e.g., Hours Studied vs. Exam Score) with enhanced plots.
 - Train a linear regression model to predict exam scores.
-- Evaluate model performance using Mean Squared Error (MSE) and R-squared score.
+- Evaluate model performance using Mean Squared Error (MSE), R-squared (R²), Mean Absolute Error (MAE), and 5-fold cross-validation.
-- Implement polynomial regression and compare performance.
+- Implement polynomial regression (degrees 2 and 3) and compare performance.
-- Experiment with different feature combinations to improve predictions.
+- Experiment with different feature combinations, including encoded categorical variables, to improve predictions.

 **Tools and Libraries**:
 - Python 3.8+